-Become familiar with the terms and jargon you often hear in text analytics’ conversations.
+Terms and jargon you often hear in text analytics’ conversations:

 Our team has spent more than 30 years researching linguistics and building some of the world’s most advanced and functional knowledge discovery tools.
 You will find definitions for some of the most common terms we encounter day-to-day.
 You will undoubtedly run into these words and phrases as you research text analytics solutions for eDiscovery, contract analysis and more.